Alex Grimes

 Building of the 'Trinui'

-Eastern Daily Press article dated around end of July 1962
+Eastern Daily Press article dated 17 August 1962

 "He intends to sail across the Atlantic and through the Panama Canal and to call at Tahiti and the Cook Islands on his way ...
 Mr Grimes is the second son of Mrs and the late Mr [William] Grimes.
 His father was in the navy in the first world war and at one time was a member of Wells lifeboat crew.
 His elder brother Leslie is the master of a coastal vessel (Ashleigh ex Magrix)."